kintohub/kintohub-docs/docs/kintoblock-builds.md

 ## Automatically build new commits in this branch

-**Auto Build** toggle helps you to Automatically build your KintoBlock when there is a commit made in GitHub.
+**Auto Build** toggle helps you to Automatically build your KintoBlock when there is a commit made in your Repository.

  To enable `Auto Build`, follow the steps mentioned below: